UK-83/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Name: ls

 Value: rm
-Create a script that prints hello user, where user is the current Linux user.*
+Create a script that prints hello user, where user is the current Linux user. create a script that lists environment variables.*